henryjuho/hj_barton/dive.md

 ## Diving summary
 ___

 I started diving in late 2014 whilst on holiday in Singapore.
-At the time I had just completed my master's degree in Sheffield, throughout which I had cultivated a strong interest in ancient DNA and human evolution.
+At the time I had just completed my undergraduate degree in Sheffield, throughout which I had cultivated a strong interest in ancient DNA and human evolution.
 In pursuing this interest I came across a recently published paper by Chatters et al. (2014) that had analysed ancient mitochondrial DNA recovered from a ~12,000 year old skeleton at a depth of over 40m inside the Sac Actun cave system in Quintana Roo,